DS4PS/ms-prog-eval-data-analytics/courses.md

 ## Example Graduate Analytics Courses Across the University

-You will select two electives from a list of approved courses (this list is not exhaustive and not all of these are available).
+You will select two electives from a list of approved courses (this list is not exhaustive and not all of these are available - the list is meant to provide examples of the types of courses that count for electives).

 * HED 605: Data Management and Preparation for Higher Ed Analytics
 * HED 606: Advanced Analytic Methods for Higher Ed